dshanske/indieweb-publisher/README.md

 ### Why is my Author Bio and picture at the top of my home page (or below a blog post) and not on the side?

-Independent Publisher is a *responsive* theme, which fits the size of your browser depending on the size of your screen.
+Indieweb Publisher is a *responsive* theme, which fits the size of your browser depending on the size of your screen.
 If you are on a computer, making your browser window wider will automatically move the Author Bio and picture to the side instead of at the top on your homepage or at the bottom of a blog post.

 ### How do I add Social Media Buttons below the Logo?